PKU-YuanGroup/ProLLaMA/README.md

 <p align="center"><img src="img/train_framework_v3.png" title=""></p>

 ## 🛠️Quick Inference
+**As ProLLaMA's architecture is the same as LLaMA2, you can use ProLLaMA like using LLaMA2.**

-Follow the steps below to use our model for inference.
+Follow the steps below to use our ProLLaMA for inference.
 ### 1.Install Requirements

 * torch==2.0.1